English Idioms (Sayings)Written by Scott Dreyer

 - Names: A few people have actually had their name become part of the English language: (the Real McCoy; Fighting like the Hatfields and McCoys).

 To help our students improve their English skills, I am starting this list of English idioms, in alphabetical order.
+Watch Scott teach the idiom "Roughing it" in this video.
 Please come by often to see the new additions!

 A big hit (positive connotation)